The Huckleberry Hound Show: Legacy

 In the film Breakfast at Tiffany's (1961), Holly Golightly (Audrey Hepburn) briefly dons a mask of Huckleberry.
 The name for Rock et Belles Oreilles, a Québécois comedy group popular during the 1980s, is a pun on the name of Huckleberry Hound ("Roquet Belles Oreilles" in French).
 Australian prison slang vernacular includes "huckleberry hound", a term originated in the 1960s, meaning "a punishment cell, solitary confinement."
 In January 2009, IGN named The Huckleberry Hound Show as the 63rd best in its "Top 100 Animated TV Shows".

-In 1960s Hungary, the series - there called Foxi Maxi - gained an instant following, also among adults.
-The reason for this was the fact that legendary scriptwriter József Romhányi had penned dialog with his trademark puns and humor, and some of the most popular actors of the day had supplied the voices.
+In 1960s Hungary, the series – there called Foxi Maxi – gained an instant following, also among adults.
+The reason for this was that legendary scriptwriter József Romhányi had penned dialog with his trademark puns and humor, and some of the most popular actors of the day had supplied the voices.
 Romhányi and some of the same actors later worked on the Hungarian version of The Flintstones.